If Your Church Is to Thrive, It Must Grow Young. Here’s How

 Churches are shrinking.
 Churches are aging.
 But that’s not the way it has to be.

-On Sept.
-20, Kara Powell and her team at the Fuller Youth Institute will be releasing Growing Young: Six Essential Strategies to Help Young People Discover and Love Your Church, based on extensive research with more than 250 of the nation’s leading churches.
+In 2016, Kara Powell and her team at the Fuller Youth Institute released Growing Young: Six Essential Strategies to Help Young People Discover and Love Your Church, based on extensive research with more than 250 of the nation’s leading churches.
 In this article, they discuss the keys to successfully reaching, leading and discipling young people.

 You may have heard the sky is falling.